 I also think the dishwashing liquid worked mainly because it had a built-in grease fighter made for removing grease.
 So take this advice, why use clarifying shampoo? and if you have a significant buildup, then clarifying with a clarifying shampoo may not work for you.

-Why Use Clarifying Shampoo: Is it Safe to Use Clarifying Shampoo on Color Treated Hair?
+Why Use Clarifying Shampoo: Is Clarifying Shampoo Safe for Colored Hair?

-You may be wondering: what does clarifying shampoo do to colored hair?
+You may be wondering: Will a clarifying treatment remove hair color?
 If you have color-treated hair, you may want to hold off using a clarifying shampoo because clarifying shampoos tend to strip the hair causing your colored hair to fade.

-So if your hair is color treated, there are still options for clarifying color-treated hair.
+So if your hair is color treated and you are asking does clarifying shampoo remove hair dye, there are still options for clarifying color-treated hair.
 Clarifying shampoo comes in different formats catering to different hair needs, so if you have color-treated hair, the best option would be to use a clarifying shampoo catered for color-treated hair.
 This way, your hair color will not fade over time.
 So why use clarifying shampoo?
 These are the reasons why.

-Why Use Clarifying Shampoo: Products For Color-Treated Hair
+Why Use Clarifying Shampoo: What Shampoo is Best for Color Treated Hair